 Our San Jose Criminal Attorney Explains Criminal Classifications

 If you reside in California and perhaps plan on entering a life of crime as your primary career path, it may be important to understand the consequences of your actions and have an experienced criminal defense attorney on speed dial.
-Under the California Penal Code, the punishment level of crimes fall within these three categories.
+Under the California Penal Code, the punishment level of crimes falls within these three categories.

 Under California law, this category is the most heinous of criminal accusations.
 Although California forgoes the typical ranking systems often supported by other states, these following acts of criminal activity fall under the felony narrative.

-White collar crime – This classification includes such non-violent criminal activity often involving instances of fraud, bribery, identity theft, and computer-related offenses.
+White-collar crime – This classification includes such non-violent criminal activity often involving instances of fraud, bribery, identity theft, and computer-related offenses.

 Drug-related infractions – Often arrests are made for those who aim to distribute or manufacture illegal substances but this category also includes those who are in possession of drugs with an intent to distribute.